-All anticipated physical restraint usage must be reviewed prior to usage with the individual's Primary Care Physician (PCP) to ensure that there are no potential negative health and safety impacts.
+All anticipated physical restraint usage must be reviewed with the individual's Primary Care Physician (PCP) to ensure that there are no potential negative health and safety impacts.
 For example a PCP may not agree to allow a physical restraint to be used for an individual with osteoporosis due to the risk of a broken bone.